aedans/Nylon/README.md

 The Nylon interpreter can be used by downloading and running the jar via your OS' terminal.
 Use java -jar [jarpath] [library-path] [filename] to run a file with the Nylon interpreter.

-Also tkaden4/Cylon for a C implementation of Nylon.
+Also see tkaden4/Cylon for a C implementation of Nylon.

 # Definitions